liotcholcanic12/car-or-truck/README.md

 **Limitations:**

 * **Current Functionality:** The current implementation only classifies images as either "car" or "truck."
-It does not support any other vehicle types.
+It does not identify other objects or people
 * **Colab Dependency:** The provided code is currently optimized for execution on Google Colaboratory and may require adjustments for other environments.

 **Future Improvements:**